 - We use no pigs from CAFOs (large animal confinement facilities).

 All of our suppliers adhere to these protocols.
-Some are also Certified Organic.
-We work especially closely with our smaller suppliers - B&B Farm, Becker Lane, Berkwood Farms, and Heritage Acres.
 It is not sustainable agriculture if they go out of business, so instead of commodity market-based pricing, we work on a negotiated, "fair trade" style price.
 The farmers determine how much they need to be paid for their pigs to make a reasonable profit, then how much to charge for the different parts we use.
 That's what we pay.
 Swings in the commodity market can be ruinous, especially for smaller growers; this way, we work with farmers and farmer-owned marketing companies to insulate the farmers from these risks.

 Here are some of the fantastic producers we are lucky to work with:

 We use heritage-breed Tamworth pork to make Tamworth Smoked Pancetta and Tamworth Prosciutto.
 The Tamworth pigs come from four farms in Osage County, Missouri.
 Russ Kremer, Glenn Backes, Mike Buscher, and Bob Street raise their animals in pasture-based systems, using the hillsides of the Ozark Mountains.
-Their animal husbandry is outstanding.
+Their animal husbandry is outstanding and meets the Step 3 standards of the Global Animal Partnership.

-Comprising over 650 independent farmers and ranchers, this iconic company is the other source of the pork for our Americano varietal.
-All Niman producers have agreed to follow standards of humane treatment, feed their animals strictly vegetarian diets, and never expose them to antibiotics or growth hormones.
+Comprising over 650 independent farmers and ranchers, this subsidiary of Perdue Farms is a source of pork for our Americano varietal.
+All Niman producers have agreed to follow these standards of humane treatment.